• 2 visitors permitted with patient

 For urgent but not life-threatening conditions, you can also visit one of Hamilton’s Convenient Care locations that offer flexible hours to fit your schedule.

 How do you determine who goes back first?

 Upon entering the Emergency Department, you go through a process called “triage”.
 In most cases, a nurse will assess your symptoms and check your vital signs to determine the severity of your condition.
 The Emergency Department does not work on a “first-come, first-served” basis.
 Patients who are classified as critically ill will be taken back and seen by a physician faster than patients with less critical conditions, which ensures better outcomes for all patients.

 What can I expect after I’m taken back?

-If your condition is critical, you may be admitted to the hospital or transferred to another hospital.
-Otherwise, the emergency physician will discuss your diagnosis with you as well as your treatment plan, which may include medications, medical restrictions, and possible follow-up care.
-After your questions are answered and you complete your discharge paperwork, you will be discharged from the hospital.
+If your condition is critical, you may be admitted or transferred to another hospital.
+Otherwise, the emergency physician will discuss your diagnosis with you and your treatment plan, which may include medications, medical restrictions, and possible follow-up care.
+After your questions are answered, and you complete your discharge paperwork, you will be discharged from the hospital.

 Your hospital bill includes hospital charges only.
-You will receive separate bills from the Emergency Department Physician, anesthesiologist, a pathologist (if tissue samples are examined) and/or radiologist (if X-rays are taken), if their services are needed.
+You will receive separate bills from the Emergency Department Physician, anesthesiologist, pathologist (if tissue samples are examined), and/or radiologist (if X-rays are taken), if their services are needed.